Swasth-Apps/swasth.co/src/pages/blog/perfectionism.md

 Session 7: Maintaining gains with compassion

 Every session comes up with a duration to complete it.
-You are supposed to complete your session within a week as the app gives you reminders to complete your current session.
+You are expected to complete your session within a week as the app gives you reminders to complete your current session.
 Also, you are served with a facility to set your current session using the URL we provide.

-You may also contact our professional advisers and be in touch with them for as long as you want through your ongoing journey with us.
-They not only help you overcome your problems but also suggest ways to tackle them on your own if needed even in the future.

 So, ARE YOU STILL WAITING? **GO GET YOUR SUBSCRIPTION BEFORE IT'S TOO LATE!**